Bollards: Why & What

 Because not only was it entirely preventable, it was also statistically inevitable.
 Not putting bollards where they need to be is like not only not wearing a seatbelt when driving, but arguing that seatbelts should not be available in cars because usually they’re not needed.

-A bollard is just a seatbelt for someone outside of the vehicle.
+A bollard is something like a seatbelt for someone outside of the vehicle.

 So… this is the sort of devastation done to a community that everyone would obviously want to prevent.
 And this exact pattern plays out many times a day.

-Here’s another example - even soulless corporate entities understand bollards and appreciate that they have a duty of responsibility to people who are using their spaces:
+Even the american legal system sometimes understand bollards and appreciate that sometimes the ‘responsible corporate entity’ has a responsibility to people who are using their spaces.

 It’s a normal occurrence.
 Notice down below how often this kind of thing happens.
 I hope there’s bollards at every 7/11 now: